What Is Cerebral Palsy?

 - uncoordinated movements

-- muscle tone that is too tight or too lose
+- muscle tone that is too tight or too loose

 - infant reflexes (like the palmar grasp, or "hands in fists" reflex) that stay beyond the age at which they're usually gone